Harry Carney

-Harry Howell Carney (April 1, 1910 – October 8, 1974) was a jazz saxophonist and clarinettist who spent over four decades as a member of the Duke Ellington Orchestra.
-He played a variety of instruments, but primarily used the baritone saxophone, being a critical influence on the instrument in jazz.
+Harry Howell Carney (April 1, 1910 – October 8, 1974) was a jazz saxophonist and clarinetist who spent over four decades as a member of the Duke Ellington Orchestra.
+He played a variety of instruments, but primarily performed on the baritone saxophone, being a critical influence on the instrument in jazz.

 Early life

 Carney was born on April 1, 1910, in Boston, Massachusetts.
 In Boston, he grew up close to future bandmate Johnny Hodges.
 Carney began by playing the piano at age seven, moved to the clarinet at 14, and added the alto saxophone a year later.
 He first played professionally in clubs in Boston.

 Early influences on Carney's playing included Buster Bailey, Sidney Bechet, and Don Murray.
 Carney also reported that, for his baritone saxophone playing, he "tried to make the upper register sound like Coleman Hawkins and the lower register like Adrian Rollini".